EU Settlement Scheme (EUSS)

 2. Complete a short application form.
 This will ask your details about you, where you live etc. and to provide your National Insurance Number if you have one (this is not compulsory).

 3. Complete the criminality check by declaring any criminal convictions.
 Only serious or persistent criminality will affect your application.

 4. Upload your evidence of residency.
 If you are using your status as a Swansea University student ito prove your residency, there are a couple of documents that you can use and upload to your application.
 You only need one of these per time period you are evidencing:

-• EU Settlement Student Statement - available from MyUniHub in person, by emailing them or via Live Chat OR
+• Student Statement - available to download yourself from your GradIntelligence account OR from MyUniHub emailing them or

 • Student Finance Award notification or repayment statement- available from your Student Finance Wales online account (check it has your address on it)

 If you have been in the UK longer than for your Swansea University course, you will need to provide evidence of this.
 Further information about how you can evidence this continuous residency is outlined In Annex A of the Home Office Statement of Intent regarding the EU Settlement Scheme.